marianylund/fysstkprojects/Project2/README.md

 Contains Latex code and pdf of the report

 ### nnreg folder
-The main new library, see how it works together in the diagram:
+The main new library, see how it works together in the diagram:<br/>

 ![](FysSTK-Project2.png)

 ### RegLib folder